Roskus/prospero-flow-crm/README.md

 # Hammer CRM
-Hammer CRM CE bassed in Laravel 5.8.x
+We made a free open source CRM.
+Our Community Edition (CE) Hammer CRM is bassed in Laravel 7

 ## Features
 * Multi company